 This is a feature that Skillz bestows upon only a small selection of games.
 This is not a feature that the developer of the game can choose to implement, they must be selected by Skillz.

 What if I find a problem with thist list? 🔎

 While we do our best to keep up with this list, it is a lot of work.
 We check periodically to make sure that each game is still available and hasn't been removed from the App Store.
 If you find that one of our links is no longer valid, please let us know and we will dig into it to see if the game is either no longer available and needs to removed from our list or just needs an updated link.
-On a similar note, finding new Skillz-enabled games to add to our list is actually very time consuming as we are not notified when they become available and this entire list has been maintained by our own constant research.
+On a similar note, finding new Skillz-enabled games to add to our list is actually very time consuming as we are not notified when they become available (like some select Skillz users are) and this entire list has been maintained by our own constant research.
 So if you know of a new game that has not made its way onto our list yet, we appreciate any info you can share with us: email@example.com.